marioegghead2/MathInDOS/README.md

 ### Hi there 👋

+Hello I am MathInDOS (DimCmd) and I am a learner of C, C++.
+I also now learning Lua.
+There are some repo here let's choose one.

 <!--
 **MathInDOS/MathInDOS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.